 In Ocean City, Maryland there are thousands of reasons to have a drink with your friends.

-Don’t panic, thousands of people are arrested for DUI & DWI every year, and the knowledgeable and trusted DUI – DWI defense attorney G. Randolph Rice, Jr., with the Law Offices of G. Randolph Rice, Jr., LLC, can help protect your freedom while minimizing the effects on your insurance rates and MVA point accumulation.
+Don’t panic, thousands of people are arrested for DUI & DWI every year, and the knowledgeable and trusted DUI – DWI defense attorney Randolph Rice can help protect your freedom while minimizing the effects on your insurance rates and MVA point accumulation.

 The judge and prosecutors in Ocean City can be tough on drunk drivers and often will seek some period of incarceration of increased fines based on the circumstances of the arrest.
 Ocean City District Court has one judge that sits and hears impaired driving arrests and cases.